brightsg/Dubrovnik/Readme.md

 Obviously you will need to have [Mono](https://www.mono-project.com) installed on macOS in order to execute your managed code.

-Check out the unit test [Objective-C reference object](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/dotNET/UnitTests/GeneratedObjC/Dubrovnik_UnitTests_ReferenceObject.m) to see what calling the bound code looks like.
+Check out the unit test [Objective-C reference object](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/dotNET/UnitTests/GeneratedObjC/Dubrovnik_UnitTests_ReferenceObject.m) to see what generated code looks like.

 TLDR
 ====